 A typical crowdfunding platform allows the registration of both borrowers and lenders, which can be united into one flow or broken down into two registration forms for each role from the very beginning.

-Investors should be allowed to view available offerings, manage their wallet (add funds), invest, and manage investments (cancel or withdraw).
-They may also be provided with some graphs and charts to check how their money is working and analyze the trends.
+Investors should be able to view available offerings, manage their wallets (add funds), invest, and manage investments (cancel or withdraw).
+They may also be provided with some graphs and charts to check how their money is working and analyse the trends.

-There is a number of services that provide KYC (Know your customer), AML (Anti-Money Laundering), and due diligence checks, and it’s definitely a good idea to integrate them in order to provide a higher level of fraud protection.
+Many services provide KYC (Know your customer), AML (Anti-Money Laundering), and due diligence checks, and it’s a good idea to integrate them to provide a higher level of fraud protection.